diogotcorreia/master-thesis/docs/content/ch02-background.typ

 For this reason, this chapter goes over similar vulnerabilities in other languages instead, such as prototype pollution in JavaScript (@bg:js-pp) and object injection in PHP (@bg:php-oi).

-Then, internal structures and behaviour of the Python language and interpreter are explored in @bg:python, along with the results of the literature review in @bg:lit-review, in order to provide context for the rest of this project, where the techniques used in the aforementioned languages will be applied to Python,
+Then, the internal structures and behaviour of the Python language and interpreter are explored in @bg:python, along with the results of the literature review in @bg:lit-review, in order to provide context for the rest of this project, where the techniques used in the aforementioned languages will be applied to Python,